Newbytee/terrain-gen-test/README.md

 # Description

 This is a "terrain generator" I created in September of 2018.
-Is is very primitive.
+It is very primitive.

 You can view it here: https://newbytee.github.io/terrain-gen-test/